 A quality light for coyote hunting must be capable of lighting up large areas, spotlighting down range, and have versatile mounting capabilities.
 These features are hard to find but essential.
 We've managed to design a coyote hunting light fully compatible with these qualities.
 The Predator Cannon Hunting Light comes with a variety of mounting choices.
 The standard option is the side-mounted brackets which are great for mounting the light to your side by side, high rack, car or truck.
 An added option is the bottom-mounted brackets which give you more flexibility to get creative with the hunting light and even mount it to your own tripod or hand grip.

 Over 200 watts of red coyote light illuminating an entire field in the grips of your hands is second to none.

 You've found a piece of land to hunt, located the coyote, made it to the right spot, set up your hunting rig, and the last thing you need to ruin your night of calling is moonlight reflecting off the housing of your scan light while hunting those pesky animals.
 Another common one I've heard of is dropping the light from a high rack which many times can end up breaking.
 Now you've got a gun that works but no way to see the coyotes.

 I would recommend going with a flat black, strong aluminum housing such as what is on the Predator Cannon Hunting Light.
-A light designed for these instances will not only give you more confidence in a successful trip, but it will hold up to the out of the ordinary accidents that seem to always happening the most inconvenient times.
+A predator hunting light designed for these instances will not only give you more confidence in a successful trip, but it will hold up to the out of the ordinary accidents that seem to always happen at the most inconvenient times.